backstage/backstage/.changeset/ten-planes-remember.md

 '@backstage/plugin-tech-insights-backend': patch
 ---

-Add a catalog fact retriever
+Add catalog fact retrievers

-Add a fact retriever which generates facts related to the completeness of entity data in the catalog.
+Add fact retrievers which generate facts related to the completeness of entity data in the catalog.